-- Studies and Research – Industry studies and original research pieces are very popular and attract a large number of links in some industries.
+- Studies and Research – Industry studies, original research pieces, and even custom reports are very popular and attract a large number of links in some industries.
 With studies and research, you can effectively position your business as subject matter experts in your target industry.
 Ahrefs did an in-depth study on how long it takes to rank on Google that people found extremely useful and interesting causing them to link to the study for its information.

 - Infographics – An infographic (information graphic) represents information in a graphic format to easily understand the data at a glance.
 Creating infographics is sometimes referred to as data visualization.
 Infographics are a great way to visually share information and other website owners are open to posting infographics on their site if they believe it’s valuable for its audience.
 TransUnion’s ShareAble for Hires has a great example of an infographic about creating a screening policy.
 It is tethered toward professionals needing clear, concise, and easy to digest information regarding their hiring process.